The History of the New Testament Scriptures.

 Scripture is the Inerrant Word of God

-The Gnostics revised the scriptures because they did not believe the holy Byzantine Greek scriptures were the word of God.
+The Gnostics revised the Scriptures because they did not believe the holy Byzantine Greek Scriptures were the word of God.

 Scripture KJV NKJV RSV NASB NIV NAB